Volcanism of the Mount Edziza volcanic complex: Arctic Lake Plateau and east slope centres

 At least three eruptive centres were active on the deeply eroded eastern flank of Mount Edziza during Big Raven time.
 Cinder Cliff in the northern fork of Tenchen Creek valley formed when an eruption of basaltic magma ponded against an ice dam and engulfed debris such as moraine and talus.
 The other two eruptive centres, Icefall Cone and Ridge Cone, consist of bombs and agglutinate; they have been glaciated and are poorly exposed.
 Both cones produced lava flows but they are also poorly exposed, having been almost completely buried under glacial ice and debris.
 A more than 10 km long lava flow occupying a narrow, wedge-shaped valley on the eastern slope of Mount Edziza may have originated from Icefall Cone, Ridge Cone or an undiscovered vent inside the valley.
 Its terminus lies between Kakiddi and Nuttlude lakes where it is well exposed for 2 km.

 Two Big Raven centres formed at the southern end of the MEVC.
 The southernmost eruptive centre, Nahta Cone, erupted about 7 km southwest of the Spectrum Range near the northern edge of the Arctic Lake Plateau and produced a narrow, 3 km long basaltic lava flow that travelled northward into the head of Nahta Creek.
-Extending roughly 500 m west and 700 m north of Nahta Cone are two tephra deposits; their distribution suggests the volcano was in eruption at least twice during two differing wind directions.
+Extending roughly 500 m west and 700 m north of Nahta Cone are two tephra deposits; their distribution suggests that the volcano was in eruption at least twice during two differing wind directions.
 The other eruptive centre is a now-destroyed cinder cone that formed on the unstable southern flank of Kuno Peak at the southwestern end of the Spectrum Range.
 It produced a basaltic lava flow that travelled onto the Arctic Lake Plateau, but subsequent landsliding on Kuno Peak removed much of the original cone and buried the associated lava flow.